surniaulula/wpsso/readme.txt

 **A reliable WordPress plugin for today *and* tomorrow:**

-WPSSO Core is 100% compatible with the <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in the upcoming release of WordPress 5.
+WPSSO Core is 100% compatible with the new <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in the upcoming release of WordPress 5.

 <h3>Users Love the WPSSO Core Plugin</h3>